Automated Evaluation of Large Vision-Language Models on Self-driving Corner Cases: Conclusion

 \section{Conclusion}

 In this paper, we propose CODA-LM, a novel real-world multimodality road corner case dataset for autonomous driving with a hierarchy task framework, spanning from general and regional perception to driving suggestions, to support automated evaluation of Large Vision-language Models (LVLMs) on self-driving corner cases.
-Extensive evaluation on both open-sourced and commercial LVLMs demonstrates that we are still far from a strong LVLM-powered intelligent driving agent and we hope our CODA-LM can serve as the catalyst to promote the development of reliable and interpretable autonomous driving systems.
+We conduct a comprehensive evaluation of representative LVLMs on road corner cases and propose CODA-VLM, a novel driving LVLM specialized in driving perception and suggestions.
+However, we are still far from a fully intelligent driving agent and we hope our CODA-LM can serve as the catalyst to promote the development of reliable and interpretable autonomous driving systems.